HosamOuda/HosamOuda/README.md

 <h3 align="center"> I’m currently an Intermidate Software Engineer 🎓</h3>

-* 💼 Currently Pursuing my MASc degree in Software Engineering at Ontario Tech University, Oshawa, Canada and a member in Ontario Tech's IoT Lab
+* 💼 MASc holder in Computer and Electrical Engineering from Ontario Tech University, Oshawa, Canada
-* 🏫 Bachelor Degree in Computer & Communication Engineering From Faculty of Engineering , Alexandria University
+* 🏫 Bachelor's Degree in Computer & Communication Engineering From the Faculty of Engineering, Alexandria University
 * 💼 Former Junior Software Engineer in All for One Egypt ( previously POET Egypt LLC )
 * 💼 Former Full Stack Engineer at Silicon Mind
 * 💼 Former Backend Engineer Intern at Trianglz LLC